-I was born in 1974 in Wellington, New Zealand – a beautiful mountainous city considered to be the windiest in the world.
+I was born in Wellington, New Zealand – a beautiful mountainous city considered to be the windiest in the world.
 Despite this rather extreme climate I spent the greater part of my childhood outside – racing on scooters and bikes, building tree forts, and frequently skinning my knees.

 I had an imaginary friend called Leeny (who lived in the ceiling), a burning ambition to be a train conductor, and all sorts of wonderful pets.
 The most special of these was my cat Tulip, who my family discovered in our tulip patch when she was only a few hours old.
 We kept her in my dad’s slipper for the first few weeks of her life, and thanks to my mother’s round the clock feeding schedule, she survived, and lived with us until she was an old lady cat who had lost all her teeth.